 This can be attributed to the shrinking attention span or the demand for better customer services and experiences.

-How Personalization Can Be Delivered to eCommerce Customers
+How Personalization in E-commerce Can Be Delivered to Customers?

 - The source of traffic – Segment visitors according to where they arrived from- email marketing, PPC, social media, organic search, referral URL, or a special offer.